HugoPeters1024/hs-sleuth/README.md

 ## Possible Future Capabilities/Goals

-- GHC 8.0+ support, should only require a few version macros in the uniqify module that deals with canonical core
-    - The server binary contains libraries that generate elm code from record definitions and use advanced deriving strategies that make it extremely cost ineffective (if at all possible) to backport to < GHC 9.0.
-As such, the server will need to be provided as a prebuilt binary, or with a separate stack/nix/docker/?? build environment.
 - Capture the dflags used to configure the compiler
 - Productively explore the unfolding of a variable (it is currently not clear what that means)
     - We need a use case/example for this feature